Pumpkin Cheeseball

 Here's a nice festive looking little appetizer to serve with crackers for Thanksgiving.

-But don't worry.
+But you needn't worry.
 Despite what the title might suggest, there is no pumpkin in this cheeseball.
 That would just be gross.

 Wait Time: 3 hours